orbitmines/archive/projects/OrbitMines Minimap.md

 *Items require Quests ; In order to find items you need quests.*

+*Quests are Items ; You can give a quest to someone else.*

+*Items are Quests ; Your items might be quests to find for others.*

 ###### 2024
 [[2024-12-31 - Yearly excerpt of thoughts]]